willkroboth/ConfigCommands/README.md

 Note that this project is still in early development and might see major changes to its systems.
 If you find any bugs or have feature suggestions, don't hesitate to make a report in the issues section of this repository.

 ## Creating Commands
 Commands added using ConfigCommands are stored in the config.yml, and so may be edited in there.
 However, the plugin also provides the command `/configcommandbuild` to help create and edit commands.
 The command can be used in the console and by players, and uses a guided command system to lead the user through the steps of creating or editing a command.
 I hope that the command explains itself well enough, but an overview of each of the features the command edits is included [below](#command-features).
+Most changes can only be applied after restarting the server, but the behavior of the command, defined by the [commands](#commands) section, can be reloaded in-game using `/configcommandreload <commandName>`.

 ## Command Features
 The features of a command are best introduced using an example.
 The config.yml file is automatically populated with such an example, the echo command: